McMasterRS/lm_reproducible-rs/preservation.md

 ## Preservation & Sustainability

+Preservation and sustainability in research software management refer to practices and strategies aimed at ensuring the long-term availability, usability, and maintenance of research software beyond the duration of a specific project.
+It involves measures to address technological, organizational, and environmental factors that may impact the software's accessibility and usability over time.
 Research software preservation has 4 major aspects.

 1. Storage